exonize_analysis module tutorial

 Plotting

-Step 1: Visualize expansion #1
+Step 1: Visualize the expansion

 Now, let’s visualize the expansion graph for the DAZ1 gene.
 Nodes represent coordinates and edges indicate matches found between them: